mProjectsCode/obsidian-lemons-search-plugin/README.md

 ## Commands

-- `Lemons Search: Open search`: A quick switcher that lets you all files in your vault by file path.
+- `Lemons Search: Open search` A quick switcher that lets you all files in your vault by file path.
-- `Lemons Search: Open alias search`: A quick switcher that lets you all files in your vault by file names and aliases.
+- `Lemons Search: Open alias search` A quick switcher that lets you all files in your vault by file names and aliases.
-- `Lemons Search: Command palette`: A command palette.
+- `Lemons Search: Command palette` A command palette.

 ## Special Search Commands